cklll/transmission-helper/README.md

   * Note: We can control that interval in the config file.
 Then perhaps write to a temp file (`~/.transmission-helper/last_notification_time.txt`, note: use `os.UserHomeDir()`) with last sent notification time.
 * Support remote host
 * Refactor transmission-remote codes to separate package
-* Figure out if transmission-remote can output JSON, so I don't rely on the output format